Art Exhibits: What's on display in the Fort Wayne area

 FRIDAY – Kim Lanoue – Ends Oct.
 31; Towne House Retirement, 2209 St. Joe Center Road; 483-3116.

-FRIDAY AND SATURDAY – “Sweet September” – Features virtual interpretations of the early fall season, including contemporary Impressionism, plein air and abastract work; Castle Gallery Fine Art, 1202 W. Wayne St.; hours, 11 a.m. to 6 p.m.
+FRIDAY AND SATURDAY – “Sweet September” – Features virtual interpretations of the early fall season, including contemporary Impressionism, plein air and abstract work; Castle Gallery Fine Art, 1202 W. Wayne St.; hours, 11 a.m. to 6 p.m.
 Friday, Saturday and Thursday and noon to 5 p.m.
 Wednesday or by appointment; castlegallery.com.
-Artist Studio Tour as part of West Central Home and Garden tour from 11 a.m. to 5 p.m.
-Saturday and Sunday.

 FRIDAY AND SATURDAY – Sarah Creason paintings and Thomas Braun woodturning – Ends Sept.
 30; The Orchard Gallery of Fine Art, 6312-A Covington Road; hours, 10 a.m. to 6 p.m.
 Monday through Friday and 10 a.m. to 4 p.m.
 Saturday.